Notes on the data: Income support

 3. Gray M, Taylor M, Edwards B. Unemployment and the wellbeing of children aged 5-10 years.
 Aust.
 J Labour Econ.
 2011;14(2):153-72.

-Notes: People receiving an ‘unemployment benefit' - which includes JobSeeker payment and Youth Allowance (other)1 paid by Centrelink - for less than 180 days or 180 days or more (approximately 6 months) are shown as proportion of the eligible population (of persons aged 16 to 64 years).
+Notes: People receiving an ‘unemployment benefit' - which includes JobSeeker Payment and Youth Allowance (other)1 by the Department of Human Services (Centrelink) - for less than 180 days or 180 days or more (approximately 6 months) are shown as a proportion of the eligible population (of persons aged 16 to 64 years).

 Data cells with less than 5 counts were suppressed (confidentialised).